No Tags Found!

 From India, Mumbai

-You can challenge the termination order.
-Get the certified copy of your bail order and a confirmation slip from the jailor of your been in the custody.
-File petition before the appropriate court or tribunal attaching these two documents and refer the case law as suggested above.
+You can challenge the termination order by obtaining the certified copy of your bail order and a confirmation slip from the jailor if you have been in custody.
+File a petition before the appropriate court or tribunal, attaching these two documents, and referencing the suggested case law.

 From India, Kolkata

-HR or my Organization had no clue where was I and they only sent two emails between 12th September and 21st September.
-Finally they terminated me on 22nd September.
-I was in JC till 11th November and I informed my arrest to my employer on 12th November.
-I requested to reverse the decision but they said they can't reverse the decision at all.
+HR or my organization had no clue where I was, and they only sent two emails between 12th September and 21st September.
+Finally, they terminated me on 22nd September.
+I was in JC until 11th November, and I informed my employer of my arrest on 12th November.
+I requested to reverse the decision, but they said they can't reverse the decision at all.

-As per my Offer letter I saw a clause that an unauthorized absence beyond 7 days will start HR enquiry.
-Now I was in JC from 28th August to 11th November.
+As per my offer letter, I saw a clause that unauthorized absence beyond 7 days would initiate an HR inquiry.
+Now, I was in JC from 28th August to 11th November.
 I had no chance to inform anyone.
 Kindly help with my preparation to file a case against my employer.

 From India